About the Podcast

 Support This Podcast

 Would you like to support this podcast by making a donation?
 All proceeds will be used toward producing and promoting this podcast to encourage writers and help them grow in their craft.
-I'm currently working on setting up a Patreon page to give you guys access to podcast extras, early drafts of my fiction and nonfiction books, and useful writing tools not offered anywhere else on the site.
+I'm currently working on setting up a Patreon page to give you guys access to podcast extras, early drafts of my nonfiction books, and exclusive new writing tools.
 But until then, any amount you can offer is greatly appreciated.
 Thank you!